 African penguins reach sexual maturity around four years of age.
 At this time, the male will court the female with a donkey-like bray.
 Who can resist?
 (This call also earned them the nickname jackass penguin.)
 Once the male is accepted by the female, the pair will continue to bond for the rest of the season—and they sometimes remain bonded for future mating seasons, but not always.
-The female digs a burrow under a bush or a rock where she lays two eggs.
+The female digs a burrow where she lays two eggs.
 Both parents take turns incubating the eggs for up to 40 days.
-Once the chicks hatch, the parents share the responsibility of keeping the chicks warm and fed constantly for the first 30 days.
+Once the chicks hatch, the parents share the responsibility of keeping the chicks warm and fed for the first 30 days.
 Once they reach a month old, the chicks are left for short periods with other chicks while their parents hunt for food.
 The chicks huddle together in large "nursery groups" to keep warm and help protect each other from predators.
 The juveniles leave the colony when they are around four months of age and have developed their juvenile plumage.

 African penguin populations have plummeted.
 While breeding pairs may have numbered in the millions in the early 20th century, less than 42,000 individuals remain today.
 Habitat loss, over-fishing, and coastal development are taking a toll.
-The African penguins at the Zoo are just the beginning of a large flock that we hope to have over the next couple of years, and start breeding this species.
-It is important for people to learn about this endearing species.
+The African penguins at the Zoo are just the beginning of a large flock that we hope to have over the next couple of years.
+It is important for people to learn about this endearing penguin.